mikepfrank/GLaDOS/src/README.md

 "GLaDOS" is an acronym for the "**General Lifeform's automated Domicile Operating System.**"
 It is an operating environment for text-based AI systems.
-The present directory contains the Python source code for the GLaDOS system.  *[n.b.--Please note there is no relation between this facility and the fictional AI named GLaDOS from the Portal video game series.]*
+The present directory contains the Python source code for the GLaDOS system.  *[n.b.--Please note that there is no relation between this facility and the fictional AI named GLaDOS from the Portal video game series.]*

 ## Top-level files

 Here we document the various top-level files that exist immediately under the `src/` directory.

-1. Source code README file (`README.md`) - This file.
+1.	**Source code README file** (`README.md`) - This file.

 2.	**GLaDOS Server Application Program** (`glados-server.py`) - This is the main top-level Python application program implementing the core server